k8svisual/docs/docs/search.md

 ### Full search

 Enter any text in the 'Search value' input field.
-Kubernetes resource definitions will be searched for the value regardless of where the value is located.
+All Kubernetes resource definitions will be searched for the value regardless of where the value is located.

 ### Limited searches

 There are three types of limited searches.
 Each requires a specific keyword to indicate the associated search is to be performed.

 Keywords must be entered in lowercase followed with a colon.

 | Limited Search Type | Search Key |